 Rapidly changing markets, technology, emerging industry standards and frequent introduction of new products characterize the Company's business.
 The introduction of new products embodying new technologies, including new manufacturing processes, and the emergence of new industry standards may render the Company's products obsolete, less competitive or less marketable.
 The process of developing the Company's products is complex and requires significant continuing costs, development efforts and third party commitments.
 The Company's failure to develop new technologies and products or the obsolescence of existing technologies could adversely affect the business, financial condition and operating results of the Company.
-The Company may be unable to anticipate changes in its potential customer requirements that could make the Company's existing technologies, develop new technologies, develop new technologies, develop new technological advances and emerging industry standards and practices on a timely and cost-effective basis.
-The Company may not be successful in developing or using new technologies, exploiting its business to evolving customer or medical preferences or emerging industry standards.
+The Company may be unable to anticipate changes in its potential customer requirements that could make the Company's existing technology obsolete.
+The Company's success will depend, in part, on its ability to continue to enhance its existing technologies, develop new technology that addresses the increasing sophistication and varied needs of the market, and respond to technological advances and emerging industry standards and practices on a timely and cost-effective basis.
+The Company may not be successful in developing or using new technologies, exploiting its niche markets effectively, or adapting its business to evolving customer or medical preferences or emerging industry standards.